 Despite its disappearance, the island is still rich in both culture and nature.
 Its perfectly flat and lush network of dirt paths are perfect for bicycles, and you can easily while away the days visiting the numerous satras (Hindu monasteries) scattered across the island.
 Each satra specializes in an art form—such as mask making or dance—so you don’t have to worry about getting bored.

 Mechuka, Arunachal Pradesh (Northeast India)

-The Tibetan town is set in a perfectly green valley at the base of the mountains dividing China and India.
-There are breathtaking views no matter where you look, and plenty of walking paths going in whatever direction suits your fancy.
+The Tibetan town is set in an idyllic green valley at the base of the mountains dividing China and India.
+There are breathtaking views in literally every direction, and plenty of walking paths going in whatever direction suits your fancy.

 Map of off the beaten track destinations in India

 Convinced to head out your door once more?
 Use this map to plan your off the beaten track Indian adventure!
 Click on the map to view an interactive Google Map in a new window.

 Did I miss anything?
 Do you have a favorite off the beaten path destination in India?
 Tell me in the comments!